 If you look at the highest-grossing films of recent years, you’ll find lots of predictable, Marvel-y type fare – but you’ll also see a strong showing of blockbuster horror films.
-Get Out, A Quiet Place and It rank as some of the most successful movies of 2017 and 2018.
+Get Out, A Quiet Placeand It rank as some of the most successful movies of 2017 and 2018.
+And then there's the terrifying best horror TV shows.

 And as we approach the spooky pumpkin season, here’s the scientific reason why we find horror films so bone-chillingly scary – and why we just can’t get enough of ‘em.